 However, according to the TRUE definition of the Church, it is made up of those who have the Holy Spirit leading them out of sin as a continuous action, i.e. we continually sin and we also continually repent and progressively sin less and less as we grow in Christ.
 There is a difference between pseudo believers and true believers.
 It is the pseudo believers who need to repent or they won't be saved, but the true believers have already been bought and paid for and stamped with the ownership seal of Christ himself.

 God often uses bad things to bring about good.
 I believe God is allowing the Great Tribulation to occur for the one-and-only purpose of getting his Bride out of sin.

 This is toatlly unscriptural.
-The tribulation is for the purpose to bring Israel to its knees and to judge an unrepentant wold.
-I would highly suspect, because he keeps switching the Church/Isreal roles around that this person also believes in Replacement Theology.
+The tribulation is for the purpose to bring Israel to its knees and to judge an unrepentant world.
+I would highly suspect, because he keeps switching the Church/Isreal roles around that Brown also believes in Replacement Theology.

 So, in these areas, I boldly stand and preach what I believe God has spoken to me.

-Because of the plethora of misinterpretations of the scriptures we have seen above I would say that God was not the one speaking to him.
-I would also like to point out the numerous times where I agreed with what he said yet, as I also pointed out, he had taken statements out of context or used false analogies to try and prove his point.
+Because of the plethora of misinterpretations of the scriptures, we have seen above, I would say that God was not the one speaking to him.
+I would also like to point out the numerous times Brown had taken scripture out of context or used false analogies to try and prove his point.
 This is the sign of a false teacher and he is using one of Satan's favorite tactics to mislead people--you usually can't get people to swallow a lie but if you sugarcoat it with half-truths those who aren't that familiar with their Bible just might believe it.
 Therefore, I would highly recommend that you don't believe anything he says.